Hierve el Agua Day Trip from Oaxaca: Petrified Waterfalls with Kids

 Hierve el Agua is one of the most magical natural sites in Mexico and a perfect day trip from Oaxaca city with kids.
 Heres how to plan it - mezcal stops, mineral pools, and what to pack.

-Hierve el Agua translates as the water boils, and looking at the cliff-side mineral pools that drop off into a 50-meter petrified waterfall, you understand why people thought the place was supernatural.
-It is one of only two known petrified waterfalls in the world, the other being Pamukkale in Turkey, and it sits 90 minutes outside Oaxaca city, which makes it the single best day trip you can take from Oaxaca with kids.
+Hierve el Agua translates as "the water boils," and the first time you stand on the cliff and look down at the mineral pools dropping off into a fifty-meter petrified waterfall, you understand why the Zapotecs thought the place was sacred.
+It's one of only two known petrified waterfalls in the world - the other being Pamukkale in Turkey - and it sits 90 minutes outside Oaxaca city.
+That makes it the single best day trip you can take from Oaxaca with kids.
+No manches, the photos don't do it justice.

 This guide is for the mom planning her Oaxaca trip and trying to figure out if Hierve el Agua is doable with kids and how to make a real day of it.
-Yes, it is doable, and yes, you should absolutely build it in.
-Here is the plan.
+Yes, it's doable.
+Yes, you should absolutely build it in.
+Here's the plan.

 What Hierve el Agua Actually Is

 You can swim in the upper pools.
-Some are the size of small bathtubs, others are large enough for a family of six.
-The water is around 75 to 80 F, mineral-rich, and the views from the edge are some of the most photographed in Mexico.
-There is an infinity-pool effect at the cliff edge that is genuinely jaw-dropping.
+Some are the size of small bathtubs.
+Others fit a family of six.
+The water is around 75-80°F, mineral-rich, and the views from the edge are some of the most photographed in Mexico.
+The infinity-pool effect at the cliff is genuinely jaw-dropping.
+Mateo's eyes went wide and stayed that way for an hour.

 How to Get There From Oaxaca City

-Hierve el Agua is about 70 km east of Oaxaca city, but the drive takes 90 minutes to 2 hours because the last 30 minutes are mountain switchbacks.
-Three ways to get there:
+Hierve el Agua is about 70 km east of Oaxaca city, but the drive takes 90 minutes to two hours because the last 30 minutes are mountain switchbacks.
+Three ways to do it:

 1. Organized Tour (Easiest with Kids)

-Most Oaxaca tours combine Hierve el Agua with stops at Teotitlan del Valle (rug village), Mitla ruins, and a mezcal distillery.
-They run $30 to $60 USD per person and include transport.
-Tours leave Oaxaca around 8 to 9 am and return by 6 to 7 pm.
-Kids 5 and up handle this fine.
+Most Oaxaca tours combine Hierve el Agua with stops at Teotitlán del Valle (rug village), Mitla ruins, and a mezcal palenque.
+They run $30-$$60 per person and include transport.
+Tours leave Oaxaca around 8-9 am and return by 6-7 pm.
+Kids 5+ handle this fine.
 Babies and toddlers are tougher because of the long van ride.

 2. Hire a Private Driver

-For families with babies, toddlers, or anyone who wants flexibility, a private driver for the day runs $150 to $200 USD for the round trip with stops.
+For families with babies, toddlers, or anyone who wants flexibility, a private driver for the day runs $150-$$200 round trip with stops.
 Ask your hotel concierge or use a service like Cabify Premium.
+And cariño, do NOT take random unmarked taxis from the Oaxaca zócalo - the rule is the same in Oaxaca as it is at the Cancún airport.
+Use marked sitio taxis or a booked driver.

 3. Rent a Car (Cheapest, Most Flexible)

-Rent a car for the day, $40 to $60 USD plus gas.
+Rent a car for the day - $40-$$60 plus gas.
 Drive yourself, set your own pace, leave when ready.
 The road is paved but winding.
 Bring a multi-port USB charger for the car so kids can charge tablets on the long drive.

 Recommended Itinerary for the Day